jwtk/jjwt/README.md

 <a name="example-jwe-aeskw"></a>
 ### JWT Encrypted with AES Key Wrap

 This is an example showing how to encrypt and decrypt a JWT using AES Key Wrap algorithms.

 These algorithms use AES to encrypt and decrypt a secure-random key, and that generated key in turn is used to actually encrypt the payload as described in the [AES Key Encryption](jwe-alg-aes) section above.
 This allows the payload to be encrypted with a random short-lived key, reducing material exposure of the potentially longer-lived symmetric secret key.
 This approach requires the AES Key Wrap algorithms to be paired with an AEAD content encryption algorithm, as shown below.

-The AES GCM Key Wrap algorithms (`A128GCMKW`, `A192GCMKW` and `A256GCMKW`) are preferred - they are faster and more efficient than the `A*KW` variants.
+The AES GCM Key Wrap algorithms (`A128GCMKW`, `A192GCMKW` and `A256GCMKW`) are preferred - they are faster and more efficient than the `A*KW` variants, but they do require JDK 8 or later (or JDK 7 + BouncyCastle).

 ```java
 // Create a test SecretKey suitable for the desired AES Key Wrap algorithm: